bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/monitor.rst

 Sessions
 """"""""

-The **Sessions** view gives you an overview over all open user sessions.
+The **Sessions** view gives you an overview of all open user sessions.
 Sessions can be destroyed and you can also see the reason for open sessions, especially in the case of a session leak.